rstahnke/datasciencecoursera/Course3_Final_Assignment/README.txt

 Final Assignment Data Set
 =========================

-The data set “mydata.txt” was created in R using the commands given in the script “runanalysis.R”.
-The variables created by the script are described in “Code_Book.txt”.
+The data set "mydata.txt" was created in R using the commands given in the script "runanalysis.R".
+The variables created by the script are described in "Code_Book.txt".

 The data are derived from the following data set: